 Gatwick regularly meets and consults with disability organisations, as well as representatives from our Consultative Committee (Gatcom) and our Passenger Advisory Group (PAG).
 We also engage with organisations working with hidden disabilities such as the National Autism Society, RNIB, Mencap and Alzheimer’s Society.
-You can find details of our dialogue and activity with various disability organisations in this document.
+See more details about who we consult with.

 Do you report on your performance standards in this area?